Layers of OSI Model

-- Segmentation and Reassembly: This layer accepts the message from the (session) layer , breaks the message into smaller units .
-Each of the segment produced has a header associated with it.
+- Segmentation and Reassembly: This layer accepts the message from the (session) layer, breaks the message into smaller units.
+Each of the segments produced has a header associated with it.
 The transport layer at the destination station reassembles the message.

-- Service Point Addressing: In order to deliver the message to correct process, transport layer header includes a type of address called service point address or port address.
-Thus by specifying this address, transport layer makes sure that the message is delivered to the correct process.
+- Service Point Addressing: In order to deliver the message to the correct process, the transport layer header includes a type of address called service point address or port address.
+Thus by specifying this address, the transport layer makes sure that the message is delivered to the correct process.

 The services provided by the transport layer :

 - Connection-Oriented Service: It is a three-phase process that includes

 – Connection Establishment

 In this type of transmission, the receiving device sends an acknowledgement, back to the source after a packet or group of packets is received.
 This type of transmission is reliable and secure.

 - Connectionless service: It is a one-phase process and includes Data Transfer.
 In this type of transmission, the receiver does not acknowledge receipt of a packet.
 This approach allows for much faster communication between devices.
 Connection-oriented service is more reliable than connectionless Service.